 Finds the first occurrence of a string starting from the current position.
-The search can be constrained to the series of characters in a text file or to a vertical strip in a PDF file located between leftConstraint and rightConstraint, expressed in characters (or in millimeters for a PDF file).
-The method returns null if stringToFind cannot be found, otherwise it returns a RectValueText object.
+The search can be constrained to a series of characters (in a text file) or to a vertical strip (in a PDF file) located between the given constraints.